Our next sale date will be Friday, March 12, 2021

 Eligibility to Bid: In order to bid you will need to register with DVAuction or with Ichthys Cattle Enterprise prior to the sale.
 You may bid via DVA through click to bid or with a phone representative, or you can bid in person at the sale.
 We will clerk the sale on site.

-Directions: From Guide Rock, NE: One mile north of G.R. is the intersection of Hwys.
+Directions: [NOTE: We highly recommend not using GPS as several customers have gotten stuck when it took them on minimum maintenance roads.]
+From Guide Rock, NE: One mile north of G.R. is the intersection of Hwys.
 136 and 78.
 From that intersection drive 3 miles west on Hwy.
 136 to Road 1900.
 Turn north and drive 5 miles to Road M; you will see a large white building to the east, that is where the auction will be.
 From Red Cloud, NE: Drive 7 miles east on Hwy.
 136 to Road 1900.
 Turn north and drive 5 miles to Road M. You will see a large white building (auction site) to the east.
 If you are coming south on Hwy 78 you can turn west on Road N (8 miles south of Hwy 4), drive 3 miles on gravel to 1900 then turn south and drive 1 mile to Road M. The auction will be held in a relatively new multi-purpose building on our place.

 Auction Format: We will have a cowboy style auction.
 Though this format still moves very quickly you will not hear a bunch of chatter that you can’t understand or have ring men yelling at you when there is a bid.
 There will be no rafter bids.

 Every lot has a base price listed in the sale catalog.
 The auctioneer will offer the animal at the base price.
-If you are registered to bid you will receive a bidding card.
-If you are interested in the animal, please raise your card while the animal is for sale.
+If you are registered to bid, you will receive a bidding card.
+If you are interested in the animal, raise your card while the animal is for sale.
 If the auctioneer exceeds your bid price, put your card down.
-If you are the last person with your card in the air you have won the bid.
+If you are the last person with your card in the air, you have won the bid.

 Motel Accommodations: The closest towns with motel accommodations are Red Cloud (Green Acres 402-746-2201), Blue Hill (Blue Hill Motel 402-756-3901) and Superior (Victorian Inn 402-879-3245).
 For a wider range of options in lodging and dining you are welcome to look into accommodations in Hastings, Grand Island and Kearney.